digipres/publications/ipres/ipres-2008/papers/the-kb-e-depot-in-development-integrating-research-results-in-th.md

   and process improvements.
 As are the results of the projects in which the R&D team is involved.
 The organisation around the e-Depot is based on this pragmatic approach.'
 creators:
-- van Wijngaarden, Hilde
+- Hilde van Wijngaarden
-- Ras, Marcel
+- Marcel Ras
-- Houtman, Frank
+- Frank Houtman
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294177/download
 grand_parent: iPRES